 Before you worry about cashing in, worry about quality.
 “Your first question should be, ‘How do I get good?’ ” says Jackson. “[It’s about] monetizing your audience, but right now you don’t have one.
 Focus on getting one.”
 With that in mind, there are a few different routes you can go once you’ve built up a significant fanbase.

-The first route is sponsorship, but Lewis says to make it worth your time to get one, you should have 5,000 or more downloads per episode.
+Sponsorships: The first route is sponsorship, but Lewis says to make it worth your time to get one, you should have 5,000 or more downloads per episode.
 Sponsors usually pay a certain amount (like $25) per thousand downloads per episode, so even if you have an audience of 5,000 people, that’d only be about $125 per episode.
 If you do decide to follow this path, you can either reach out to sponsors directly (if you’re great at selling yourself) or have someone else do it on your behalf.
 Libsyn and Blubrry are companies that host your podcast media directly and also help arrange sponsors.

-Another route to monetization is asking your audience directly: “If you feel you got some value from this podcast, would you consider giving some value back?”
+Audience contributions: Another route to monetization is asking your audience directly: “If you feel you got some value from this podcast, would you consider giving some value back?”
 It’s great because if you lose one audience member who gives $5 a month, only one Abraham Lincoln was on the line, not stacks of Benjamins.

-You can also sell your audience your own product or service.
+Goods and services: You can also sell your audience your own product or service.
 For example, if you do a podcast about crowdfunding, offer your services as a freelance consultant.

+Affiliate links: Another moneymaking option for your podcast is affiliate links.
+An affiliate relationship is different from a sponsorship in that, if people buy what you recommend through your promo code or link, then you make a percentage of what they spend.
 The easiest place to start for any sort of podcast topic is Amazon’s affiliate program, since it sells everything from television memorabilia to music equipment.
 (Lewis makes enough on affiliate links from Amazon alone to pay his mortgage.)
 Many sites have these programs, and if you’re interested in one that doesn’t, reach out and ask if they’d be open.
+The key here is making your affiliate link references relevant and within the context of the conversation—not during a commercial break.

 Want to act on screen while pursuing your podcast dreams?
 Check out Backstage’s TV audition listings!